-Even though the name, the flag and even the anthem would suggest that the Council of Europe ('CoE') is part of the European Union, it is not.
-It is an international organisation, based in Strasbourg, which was founded in 1949 and has currently 47 members and is entirely separate from the EU.
+Although the name, the flag and even the anthem would suggest that the Council of Europe ('CoE') is part of the European Union, it is not.
+It is an international organisation, based in Strasbourg, which is entirely separate from the EU.
+It was founded in 1949 and currently has 46 members, after the suspension of Russia in early 2022.

 CoE treaties, their explanatory reports, the status of signatures and ratifications, the declarations and reservations made by States, as well as the notifications issued by the Treaty Office since 2000 can be found on the CoE website.
-The list includes not only the Statute of the CoE but also probably the most famous CoE treaty known as the European Convention on Human Rights (ECHR).
+The list includes not only the Statute of the CoE but also probably the most famous CoE treaty, known as the European Convention on Human Rights (ECHR).
 Look for it under its original name: 'Convention for the Protection of Human Rights and Fundamental Freedoms' (1950).